"Therefore I say: One who knows the enemy and knows himself will not be in danger in a hundred battles." -- Sun-Tzu

 However, if the firm you are investigating is selling at a bargain-basement price simply because investors are overreacting, discriminating against the company because of industry events, or moving mindlessly with the herd, get ready to buy with a one-two flurry.
 These are times when Mr. Market leaves himself wide open and most vulnerable to getting thumped.

-Moody's is a Stock Advisor pick.
-Pfizer and Berkshire Hathaway are Inside Value recommendations.
+Vulcan Materials, Marsh & McLennan, and Berkshire Hathaway are Inside Value recommendations.
 The Inside Value team has been knocking out the market for quite some time.
-Give the newsletter a try free for 30 days to get in on the action.
+Give the newsletter a free 30-day trial to get in on the action.